(Visited 2,334 times, 1 visits today)

 Step outside the front door of The Chicagoan and you’re greeted by one of the city’s most recognizable urban vistas: a view of the Water Tower, the Hancock Center and Water Tower Place.
 The location is a major draw for shoppers and tourists, and it’s almost always teeming with people.

 Shopping.
 A J.J.
 Peppers convenience store is in the building.
 Whole Foods is two blocks from The Chicagoan.
-There’s a locally-owned Potash Markets a few blocks north on State St, around the corner from a Goddess and Grocer deli.
+There’s a locally-owned Potash Markets a few blocks north on State St.

 Nordstrom Rack is directly across the street from The Chicagoan.
 Michigan Avenue’s Magnificent Mile shops, Water Tower Place and Neiman Marcus are two short blocks east, and The Shops at North Bridge, anchored by Nordstrom, are a few blocks south.